X̱aayda Gwaay.yaay Ḵuugaay Gwii Sdiihltl’lx̱a – The Sea Otters Return to Haida Gwaii

 Your knowledge and opinions about ḵu•ḵuu are important.
 Bringing forward your understanding is critical for defining a new relationship with ḵu•ḵuu based on the values of our communities today.
 One way to let us know your thoughts is by participating in upcoming community engagement sessions and our community values survey.

-The next community engagement sessions
+The next community engagement sessions are planned for fall 2022.

 We are looking for your answers to the following questions.